mpaguilar/resume_writer/docstrings_parser.md

 ---
 ## method: `VisaStatus.expected_fields() -> dict[str, str]`

-Return the expected labels.
+Return the expected labels for visa and sponsorship fields.

 Args:
     None

 Returns:
-    A dictionary mapping label names (as strings) to their corresponding attribute names in the VisaStatus class.
+    A dictionary mapping label names (e.g., "work authorization", "require sponsorship") to their corresponding attribute names in the VisaStatus class.

 Notes:
     1. The returned dictionary defines the expected field names in the input data for VisaStatus.